 (1) In this regulation —

-“explosives manufacture (MPU) licence” means a licence of that name issued under the Explosives Regulations;
+explosives manufacture (MPU) licence means a licence of that name issued under the Explosives Regulations;

-“Explosives Regulations” means the Dangerous Goods Safety (Explosives) Regulations 2007;
+Explosives Regulations means the Dangerous Goods Safety (Explosives) Regulations 2007;

-“mobile processing unit” has the meaning given in the Explosives Regulations regulation 3.
+mobile processing unit has the meaning given in the Explosives Regulations regulation 3.

 (2) Except as provided in subregulations (3) and (4), a road vehicle used to transport dangerous goods that are in a receptacle with a capacity of more than 500 L or kgs must be licensed under this Part to transport the goods.